 Graduation Gifts on A Budget

-- Journal book – for their notes, action items, bullet journals and other thoughts with a sentiment written inside.
+- Journal book – for their notes, action items, bullet journals, and other thoughts with a sentiment written inside.

 - Framed Inspiration – take a favorite quote or inspiring poem and frame it.

-- Tote or sports bag – people always need these for the gym, beach or hiking explorations.
+- Tote or sports bag – people always need these for the gym, beach, or hiking explorations.

 - Weekend getaway bag – something for them to take what they need on a weekend trip.

 - Gift Bag or Basket – with highlighters, post-its, and supplies from the dollar store.
 See our full article on this for ideas.

 - Gift cards to fast food eateries near their home (or college).
 Dorm food gets old fast and it is a nice way to treat them to a meal out.
 Think coffee, sandwich and ice cream places.